What We Do

 Learn more about volunteer opportunities.

 Each year in March Empty Bowls brings community members together for food and fellowship, while raising money for Feed My People and the many programs we serve.
-For the past fourteen years, students and local artists have donated thousands of hand-crafted bowls in support of the event.
+Since 2000, students and local artists have donated thousands of hand-crafted bowls in support of the event.
+View our sponsors.